 I’m more a burger and street food kinda guy but I do enjoy treating myself and Ren to these fine dining experiences once in a while.
 I don’t mind spending for it because to me, it’s an experience.
 From top chefs like Gaggan Anand or Chele Gonzalez, it’s an experience you won’t soon forget.

-What I do mind though, is the pretension that often comes with these fine dining experiences, which is why I appreciate restaurants like Gallery by Chele and RAW in Taipei.
+What I do mind though, is the pretension that often comes with these fine dining experiences, which is why I appreciate restaurants in Manila like Gallery by Chele and RAW in Taipei.
 They offer haute cuisine minus the pretentious environment.
 Like RAW, I believe Gallery by Chele offers bistronomy cuisine – a culinary movement characterized by locally sourced, seasonal ingredients that are prepared using gastronomy techniques presented in a less intimidating, bistro-like fashion.
 In other words, it’s unpretentious fine dining.

 In fact, when we walked into this restaurant, that’s exactly what we noticed.
 From its wood-heavy decor to its farm-to-table philosophy on food, it reminded us very much of André Chiang’s RAW in Taipei.
 We knew we were in for quite the evening, and meal.